Rohaim137/Tetris/README.md

 * The game terminates when you reach the top of the grid and the leaderboard is displayed

 ## Run Locally
+* Download the "TetrisFiles" folder and run the tetris.exe file in this folder to play the game.
+* The "Source.cpp" file handles the main event loop and "classes.h" file implements the classes for the grid, tetromino, game etc.